getzola/zola/docs/content/documentation/getting-started/overview.md

 {% endblock content %}
 ```

 This has been a quick overview of Zola.
-You can see a full tutorial [here](#) or to dive into the rest of the documentation.
+You can now dive into the rest of the documentation.